-The affirmative vote of a majority of the shares of common stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon is required to approve the ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for 2024.
-Abstentions will be counted as present and entitled to vote on the proposal and will therefore have the effect of a negative vote.
+A majority of the votes cast is required to approve the ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for 2025.
+Abstentions will have no effect on this proposal.
 We do not expect there to be any broker non-votes with respect to the ratification of the appointment of KPMG LLP.
-Broker non-votes will have no effect on this proposal.
+Any broker non-votes will have no effect on this proposal.